Improving the health of Maritimers through patient-oriented research

-We have more than 50 staff working at five locations, and we actively engage with our broader community including patient advisors, MSSU Student Award Recipients, and more than 90 MSSU Associate and Affiliate Scientists.
+We have more than 50 staff working at five locations, and we actively engage with our broader community including patient partners, MSSU Student Award Recipients, and more than 90 MSSU Associate and Affiliate Scientists.

 Our goals relate to five core functions: